ethanwang314159/esolang-learning/README.md

 More learning using [Basics of BF](https://gist.github.com/roachhd/dce54bec8ba55fb17d3a)
 Very comprehensive 13 lessons by [DPAmar](https://tech.io/users/1962352/DPAmar) on tech.io, lesson 1 [here](https://tech.io/playgrounds/50426/getting-started-with-brainfuck/welcome)
 [Very good gist](https://gist.github.com/roachhd/dce54bec8ba55fb17d3a)
+I'm trying to:
+- code something where you input two numbers and a function (+/-/*///) and it will do that e.g. (3\*2) returning 6
+- solve leetcode problems such as palindrome checking an input string, and prime number checking, and fibonacci and decimal inputs
+- base conversion
+- calculate pi
+- a game like good game idk with random etc